October 18 – 26, 2026 · Pisac, Peru

 Sound Healing

-Ancient vibrations move through the body where words cannot reach.
-Tibetan bowls and ancestral instruments open portals of release and deep restoration that rational mind alone can never access.
+Ancient vibrations move through the body and support integration of the whole experience.
+Ancestral instruments open portals of release and deep restoration that rational mind alone can never access.

 06